RagnarB83/ash-documentation/docs/job-types.rst

 Job Types
 ==========================

-There are a few different job-types in Ash: single-point , geometry optimization, nudged-elastic band optimization, numerical frequencies and molecular dynamics (not ready).
+The job-types available in ASH: single-point , geometry optimization, nudged-elastic band optimization, numerical frequencies and molecular dynamics (not ready).

 - Single-point energy/property jobs in Ash (instead of using the QM code directly) are useful for the purpose of doing electrostatically embedded QM/MM, running multiple energy/property calculations in parallel etc.
 - Geometry optimizations can be performed using a simple internal Optimizer or via more flexible external optimizers that can be easily installed.
 - Numerical frequencies can be performed for any Hamiltonian (QM, MM or QM/MM).
 To be finished.